* = Annoying ** = Uncomfortable *** = Very Uncomfortable **** = Agonizing

-**** Flu-like Symptoms: This can be a combination of symptoms but flu-like symptoms feel as though your body is fighting something off… and losing.
+**** Flu-like symptoms: This can be a combination of symptoms but flu-like symptoms feel as though your body is fighting something off… and losing.

-**** Upset Stomach (Diarrhea, cramping and nausea): This is also a very common symptom and one that can be a primary source of discomfort and inability to function.
+**** Upset stomach (diarrhea, cramping and nausea): This is also a very common symptom and one that can be a primary source of discomfort and inability to function.
 Most people going through withdrawals will have nausea, vomiting, diarrhea or all three.
 Thus, it is important to stay hydrated.

 **** Depression and Anxiety: Perhaps the most insidious and cruel part of withdrawal is the depression you will most likely experience.
 Depression is very common for most people in withdrawal and it can be quite acute.
 The depression that most people feel is centered around the guilt and shame of their predicament.
 Many people have feelings of worthlessness and dread as well as feelings that their situation will never get better.
-If you are feeling so depressed that you want to harm yourself or others, please seek professional help immediately.
-Just remember that your depression is a chemically induced reaction that your brain is having due to the lack of opiates…I can’t tell you NOT to be depressed but I can encourage you to keep it all in perspective.
+If you get to feeling so depressed that you want to harm yourself or others, please seek professional help immediately, or call 1-800-662-HELP.
+Just remember that your depression is a chemically induced reaction that your brain is having due to the lack of opiates.
+I can’t tell you NOT to be depressed but I can encourage you to keep it all in perspective.

-* Racing Heart Beat: Not as bad at night but still a factor.
+* Racing heartbeat: Not as bad at night but still a factor.

-** Back Pain: Usually lower back pain but sometimes it can also be in the thoracic region (middle back).
+** Back pain: Usually lower back pain but sometimes it can also be in the thoracic region (middle back).
 It can be particularly bad at night when lying down or when you wake up.

-** Upset Stomach (Diarrhea, cramping and nausea): If you have any intestinal issues during the day, hopefully your natural slower motility will help calm things down.
+** Upset stomach (diarrhea, cramping and nausea): If you have any intestinal issues during the day, hopefully your natural slower motility will help calm things down.
 It’s still a major issue to deal with at night since you may be nauseous and may need to visit the bathroom several times which will further impede your ability to sleep.

-** Goose-Flesh (goose-bumps): You’ll still have the goose bumps and they will be more noticeable at night due to your sensitivity as described in the muscle jerks section below.
+** Goose flesh (goose-bumps): You’ll still have the goose bumps and they will be more noticeable at night due to your sensitivity as described in the muscle jerks section below.
 You’ll feel that tingly, goose flesh sensation and it can be more bothersome at night.

-** Shivering/Hot Flashes: The body temperature issue will continue at nights and will be more uncomfortable because you will constantly have to be throwing your sheets or blankets on and off.
+** Shivering/Hot flashes: The body temperature issue will continue at nights and will be more uncomfortable because you will constantly have to be throwing your sheets or blankets on and off.

 *** Excessive Sweating: The sweating can be in sudden bursts or over an extended period of time and can extend to the hands and feet.
-We add an extra star here for all of the sheets and pillow cases you’ll need to wash.
+We add an extra star here for all of the sheets and pillowcases you’ll need to wash.

-*** Hypnic or Hypnagogic “Jerk”: One of the most surprising and dramatic symptoms of opiate withdrawal that can occur when you try and fall asleep is what some people call “Hypnic Jerks.”
+*** Hypnic or Hypnagogic Jerks: One of the most surprising and dramatic symptoms of opiate withdrawal that can occur when you try and fall asleep is what some people call “Hypnic Jerks.”
 Although the origins of this syndrome are not fully known, the actual event can be terrifying if you’re not expecting it.
-Just before you fall asleep (If you’re lucky enough to get this far!) your brain’s sympathetic nervous system can activate your “fight-or-flight” response.
+Just before you fall asleep (if you’re lucky enough to get this far!) your brain’s sympathetic nervous system can activate your “fight-or-flight” response.
 You will suddenly wake up and feel as though you’ve had an electric shock or the sensation that you are falling and have just hit the ground.
 Some people even think that they’ve just had a stroke.
-Not to worry though, it’s not dangerous and it’s most likely a result of sleep deprivation or due to the fact that your sleep “rhythms” are off a bit.
+Not to worry though.
+It’s not dangerous and it’s most likely a result of sleep deprivation or due to the fact that your sleep rhythms are off a bit.
 We’re giving it 3 stars here because they don’t happen to everybody but if they do and you’re not expecting it, it’s a four-star symptom.

 **** Depression/Anxiety: Although you would hope to be asleep, depression is a significant factor at night when you are “alone with your thoughts.”
 You will have a tendency to dwell on things and obsess a lot lying in bed so we believe that this is just as much of an issue at night as it is during the day, if not more.